nagggyung/TIL-/인공지능/PyTorch(1).md

 We can conclude that parallel computing is done using GPUs, and we can also conclude that tasks which are best suited to be solved using a GPU are tasks that can be done in parallel, we can accelerate our computation using parallel programming approaches and GPUs.

+### Neural Networks Are Embarrassingly Parallel

+Many of the computations that we do with neural networks can be easily broken into smaller computations in such a way that the set of smaller computations do not depend on one another.
+One such example is a convolution.

+### Pytorch comes with CUDA

+One of the benefits of using PyTorch, or any other neural network API is that parallelism comes baked into the API.
+This means that as neural network programmers, we can focus more on building neural networks and less on performance issuses.

+### Using CUDA with PyTorch

+If we want a particual computation to be performed on the GPU, we can instruct PyTorch to do so by calling 'cuda()' on our data structures (tensors)

+suppose we have the following code:
+   * t = torch.tensor([1,2,3])

+The tensor object created in this way is on the CPU by default.
+As a result, any operations that we do using this tensor object will be carried out on the CPU.

+Now, to move the tensor onto the GPU, we just write:

+  * t = t.cuda()
+  * t
+  tensor([1,2,3], device = 'cuda: 0')

+This ability makes PyTorch very versatile because computations can be selectively carried out either on the CPU or on the GPU.

+### GPGPU Computing

+Deep learning along with many other scientific computing tasks that use parallel programming techniques are leading to a new type of programming model called GPGPU or general purpose GPU computing.

+GPGPU computing is more commonly just called GPU computing or accelerated computing now that it's becoming more common to perform a wide variety of tasks on a GPU.